An Overview of Emtriva (Emtricitabine)

 Brand Name: Emtriva

 Emtricitabine can cause serious, life-threatening side effects.
-These include lactic acidosis (buildup of acid in the blood) and serious liver problems.
+These include lactic acidosis (buildup of lactic acid in the blood) and serious liver problems.

 Contact your health care provider right away if you have any of the following symptoms that could be signs of lactic acidosis: